acryptos/docs.acryptos.com/faq.md

 ### 7. What are the fees on the StableSwap?

-* The exchange fees are set to 0.04%, which is almost 10 times cheaper than the 0.3+% charged by all the other UniSwap and SushiSwap clones.
+* The exchange fees are set to 0.01% in the Corepool and 0.06% in the other Metapools, which is 5-30 times cheaper than the 0.3+% charged by all the other UniSwap and SushiSwap clones.

   All this is possible thanks to Curve’s [specialized algorithm tailored for trading of stablecoins and other pegged assets](https://www.curve.fi/stableswap-paper.pdf).